 Concordia University values and respects the diversity and the uniqueness of each individual as one of God's precious creatures.
 We are dedicated to the educational growth of all students regardless of age, ethnicity, religious beliefs, national origin, and disability.
 If a student feels he/she has been discriminated against, there should first be a meeting with the professor and/or student involved.
-If there is no reconciliation, contact the College of Education Chair of the Educational Administration Program.
-If there is no reconciliation, contact the College of Educate the College of Education Director.
+If there is no reconciliation, contact the Chair of the Educational Administration Program.
+If there is no reconciliation, contact the College of Education Senior Director.